MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/gradual-rollout.md

 ---
-title: Gradual rollout of driver distribution
+title: Gradual rollout for driver distribution
 description: Gradual rollout ensures the best driver experience for each system by monitoring telemetry during deployment, speeding and slowing release as indicated.
 author: sillykeith
 ms.author: keithke